 Hemorrhoids (or hemroids) are also known as piles.
-Although they can be extremely unpleasant and painful for many people, they can be easily treated and are very preventable.
+Although they can be extremely unpleasant and painful, they can be easily treated and are very preventable.

-As hemorrhoids generally get worse as time goes by, health care professionals suggest they should be treated as soon as they appear.
+As hemorrhoids generally get worse over time, doctors suggest that they should be treated as soon as they appear.

-It has been suggested that up to 75 percent of adults in Europe and North America will experience hemorrhoids at some point in their lives.1 Approximately 50 percent of those people aged 50 years and over will require treatment.2 However, it is striking that only around 4% actually seek medical treatment.2 Doctors say a large number of people who go and have a checkup are found to have hemorrhoids.
+It has been suggested that up to 75 percent of adults in Europe and North America will experience hemorrhoids at some point in their lives.

-Hemorrhoids are most common among adults aged between 45 and 65.3 This does not mean, however, that young people and children do not get them.
+Hemorrhoids are most common among adults aged 45-65.
+This does not mean, however, that young people and children do not get them.
 Hemorrhoids are much more common among men than women.
 A woman is most likely to get them when she is pregnant.

 Fast facts on hemorrhoids

-Here are some key facts about hemorrhoids.
+Here are some key points about hemorrhoids.
 More detail and supporting information is in the main article.

-- Hemorrhoids occur when the veins surrounding the anus are inflamed.
+- Hemorrhoids occur when the veins surrounding the anus are engorged or dilated (enlarged)

 - Chronic diarrhea

-- Sitting for long periods (especially sitting for long periods at a time in the toilet)
+- Sitting for long periods (especially on the toilet)